 This simple peach blackberry cobbler will melt in your mouth—better make a double batch!

-While living in Savannah, I picked up a cook book by The Junior League which featured recipes created and tested by the city’s best chefs and restaurant owners: Savannah Style.
+While living in Savannah, I picked up a cookbook called Savannah Style, published by Junior League of Savannah, which featured recipes created and tested by the city’s best chefs and restaurant owners.

 I don’t know this for sure, but considering the amount of butter and sugar, I have to assume that self-proclaimed “Butter Queen” Paula Deen had input on the peach cobbler recipe that I’ve come to make my own.

-5 Reasons You MUST Try Peach Blackberry Cobbler
+5 Reasons You MUST Try This Cobbler Recipe

 1. The ingredients are staples in even the most meagerly stocked kitchen.